pacman715/python_fundamentals/README.md

-## Unit 1
 Through the first six weeks of IT0075 - Python for many uses, which makes up Unit 1, we developed a foundation for programming in Python.
 In this section, Fundamentals of Programmin in Python I have included a chronological representation of the materials covered.
 Because the material covered each week is used to build off of in subsequent weeks, it seemed to be the most logical format.
+Below, you will find a high level synopsis of the material covered for the week along with a link to the project(s) completed.
+Each project is developed to demonstrate the techniques learned.
+All of the projects culminate to the Week 6 project in which we created a password manager.
+While the program is rudementary, it utilizes all of the skills that were taught throughout the first section of the class and is what I am most proud of so far.

 ### Week 1

-• Why have you chosen these particular pieces to demonstrate your learning?
 • Which piece in your portfolio are you most proud of?
 Why?
 • What piece would you like to remove from this collection?
 Why?
 • What makes this your best piece?